-This Pumpkin Spice Trail Mix is the perfect snack for quick energy at home, on the go, or on the trail with All Natural Pumpkin Pie Spice, pumpkin puree and seeds, dried cranberries and raisins, walnuts and pecans, rolled oats, and loads more yummy good stuff!
+This Pumpkin Spice Trail Mix is the perfect snack for quick energy at home, on the go, or on the trail with Pumpkin Pie Spice, pumpkin puree and seeds, dried cranberries and raisins, walnuts and pecans, rolled oats, and loads more yummy good stuff!

-This dish is different.
 It has a creamy, comforting texture, but is still super healthy and waistline friendly with creamy pumpkin, light seasonings, and a little sprinkling of shredded parmesan cheese, which is so flavorful you only need to use a small amount for a big payoff.

 This thick, comforting healthy curry recipe will fill you up with fiber rich pumpkin puree and vegetables seasoned with traditional Indian spices.